Frequently asked questions

 What is the difference between LUFC and LSA?

-Lakewood Soccer association offers recreational level soccer to the Lakewood community for ages 3 through 14.
-Teams are coed and the emphasis is on learning basic soccer skills while having fun with players of the same age group.
-Practices are held once weekly with and all games are played in Lakewood on Saturdays with 2 separate seasons, fall and spring.
+Lakewood Soccer Association offers recreational soccer for ages 3 through 14 in the Lakewood community.
+Teams are coed, and the emphasis is on learning basic soccer skills while having fun with players of the same age group.
+Practices are held once weekly, and all games are played in Lakewood on Saturdays with 2 separate seasons, fall and spring.

-Lakewood United FC offers travel level soccer to the Lakewood community for ages 8-15.
-Teams are age and gender specific with emphasis on building on the fundamental skills of soccer and playing at a higher level of competition.
-Practices are held twice weekly and games are played on Sundays with 2 separate seasons, fall and spring.
-Games are played in Lakewood for home games and neighboring communities for away games with travel times to away games usually being less than 30min.
+Lakewood United FC offers travel-level soccer for ages 8-15 in the Lakewood community.
+Teams are age- and gender-specific, with an emphasis on building on fundamental soccer skills and playing at a higher level of competition.
+Practices are held twice weekly, and games are played on Sundays with 2 separate seasons, fall and spring.
+Games are played in Lakewood for home games and neighboring communities for away games, with travel times to away games usually being less than 30 minutes.
 LUFC participates in the Ohio Travel Soccer League.

 The third and highest level of competition for youth soccer is club soccer.
 This is for elite players in each age and gender group.
-Practices are usually 2-3 times per week with games on weekends.
+Practices are usually 2-3 times per week, with games on weekends.
 Teams travel throughout NEO for league games and also travel throughout Ohio and beyond for tournaments.
-Players participate on a year round basis once at the club soccer level where they are able to fine tune their skills playing against other elite players.
-These club teams are usually taught by paid, licensed coaches and team fees usually exceed thousands of dollars each year.
-Lakewood does not have a club soccer program affiliated with the community but there are multiple club teams throughout the Cleveland area.
+Players participate year-round, once at the club soccer level, where they can fine-tune their skills playing against other elite players.
+These club teams are usually coached by paid, licensed coaches, and team fees often exceed $1,000 each year.
+Lakewood does not have a club soccer program affiliated with the community, but there are multiple club teams throughout the Cleveland area.

 What is the Ohio travel soccer league and who competes in it?

 The OHTSL is a youth soccer league for travel/community players for both boys and girls between 8 and 15 years old.
-The league is comprised of 101 members and 900 teams throughout Northern Ohio with both competitive and geographical brackets.
+The league comprises 101 members and 900 teams throughout Northern Ohio, with both competitive and geographical brackets.
 The league is a proud member of US Club Soccer.
-Each age group is divided into brackets with Divisions 1 and 2 being competitive divisions with teams from the entire North East Ohio/Cleveland Metropolitan area.
-Division 3-6 are broken up into geographic region, such as West, East, and South.
-Each team within LUFC is positioned at the start of each season in the division that the coach and LUFC board members see as the most appropriate allowing our teams to compete against other teams of the same skill level.
+Each age group is divided into brackets, with Divisions 1 and 2 being competitive divisions with teams from the entire North East Ohio/Cleveland Metropolitan area.
+Divisions 3-6 are broken up into geographic regions, such as West, East, and South.
+Each team within LUFC is positioned at the start of each season in the division that the coach and LUFC board members deem most appropriate, allowing our teams to compete against others of similar skill level.

 WHen do spring and fall sessions start?

 The Fall season starts each year in August and goes into October.
-The spring session starts in April and goes into June of each year.
+The spring session runs from April to June each year.
 Each session consists of 8 games.

 How and when can I register for LUFC?